Vaazha Vaitha Deivam: Production

 Vaazha Vaitha Deivam was the first film for Aaroor Dass as a "full fledged story and dialogue writer".
 At his suggestion, Gemini Ganesan and B. Saroja Devi were cast as the lead pair.
-According to T. S. Balaiah's son Junior Balaiah, when Thevar named this film, "he said he had [T. S.] Balaiah in mind".
+According to T. S. Balaiah's son Junior Balaiah, when produced Thevar named this film, he had Balaiah in mind.

 Soundtrack

 Music was by K. V. Mahadevan and lyrics were written by Thanjai N. Ramaiah Dass, A. Maruthakasi, Pattukkottai Kalyanasundaram, A. S. Narayanan and Kovai Kumaradevan.

 Release

 Vaazha Vaitha Deivam was released on 28 August 1959, and emerged a box office success.
 It was dubbed into Telugu as Karmika Vijayam, which did not meet with the same success.